Kitware/ParaView/Utilities/Doxygen/pages/CatalystPythonScriptV2.md

 scripts = ["pipeline"]
 ```

-The submodule may define visualization state that includes extract generators for generating extracts.
+The submodule may define visualization state that includes extractors for generating extracts.
-These extract generators may have their own triggers.
+These extractors may have their own triggers.
 Before proceeding further, Catalyst now checks if
 any triggers defined are activated for the current timestep.
 If not, the further processing of the module
 is skipped.